Why a Missions 3.0 Peer Learning Community?

 - A chance to accelerate your learning curve and create a working knowledge base for other churches/orgs.

-- Access to subject matter experts in various aspects pertaining to sustainability in global missions.
+- Access to subject matter experts in various aspects pertaining to sustainability in church missions.

 Our experience has shown that moving a church’s missions work toward more sustainable solutions takes 3-5 years of hard work on the “inside” with the help of an “outside” resource for 2 years.
 The biggest reason it takes this much time and support is because the early work of any group of innovators is largely about “proof of concepts.”
 Missions 3.0 Peer Learning Communities and the staff of Significant Matters provide that “outside” support for churches serious about making sustainability central to their mission’s outcomes.
 They are designed to allow a small group to learn from one another what works and what doesn’t work through execution.
 The commitment is to meet for two days, 4 different times over the course of 2 years to listen, learn and share and ultimately develop execution plans for the following 6 months.
 The length of the overall commitment and the frequency of meetings serve to deepen relationships for networking purposes and push the pace of discovery.
-Each of the 4 gatherings will include a combination of guest speakers, extended time for individual teams to work on strategic plans, collective problem solving, group sharing and debriefing.
+Each of the 4 gatherings includes training, extended time for individual teams to work on strategic plans, collective problem solving, group sharing and debriefing.
+At the end of every gathering we create a video for each church that includes key thoughts and insights along with their Action Plans for the next six months like the one on the right…..

-The work of sustainability in Church/Christian-based missions can be broken into four distinct but inter-related domains.
+The work of sustainability in Church missions can be broken into four distinct but inter-related domains.
 Each must be understood separately and then integrated into a cohesive, comprehensive strategy that makes sense for the church, the people they are discipling, the missional partners they work with in the field and the actual communities in which that mission work is taking place.
-Mission leaders are always dealing in the following four domains:
+In addition to the four domains we have identified Four Practices every church has to focus on if they want to move their missions work into the realm of sustainable solutions.
+The video to the left gives you a great summary of these four domains and practices.

 This Missions 3.0 Peer Learning Community is for a limited number of churches and Christian organizations who are actively pursuing sustainability, including economic development strategies.
 To maximize the impact of the peer-to-peer learning dynamic, this Learning Community is limited to 6-8 churches/orgs with teams of 4-6 people.
 It is important that your team be made up of key leaders who have the authority to execute on action plans.